01100100/blog/content/posts/location.md

 [https://developer.android.com/develop/sensors-and-location/location/permissions#background](https://developer.android.com/develop/sensors-and-location/location/permissions#background)

+### Lets test this on the ground (truth) 🏟 ️

+So to test things out, we need some measurements and some ground truth.
+How can we do that?
+Take advantage of some football fields!

+I got some satellite images of the local football fields, and I can use these to get some ground truth data.
+I can then compare the location data from my phone with the ground truth data to see how accurate it is.

+[TODO: add a map with the satellite images of the football fields, and lines with the different location data from the different location providers and a legend]

+[add a animation of the location data from my phone compared to the ground truth data, have the colors match the lines on the map, and with a legend and compare ]

+[TODO: add graphs of the location data from my phone compared to the ground truth data, have the colors match the lines on the map, and with a legend and compare ]

 ## Conclusion

 High grade location tracking is a complex topic, but given the tools we have at our disposal, it is possible to get a very accurate location.